-- Presenting to the class could earn you 6 points extra credit something to think about !!!! - FOOD IS an option !!!
-If you do choose to do a presentation of any sort, please touch base with me so we can plan a day.
+Presenting to the class could earn you 6 points extra credit - something to think about and get approved FOOD IS an option !!! - again with approval and discussion If you do choose to do a presentation of any sort, please touch base with me so we can plan a day.

-#2 - If you have an "A" in the class BEFORE taking the Final Exam, you will not need to take the Final Exam.
+- #2 Each day, I will be keeping track of who is following the policies and who is attending class.
+For each day you are physically IN CLASS and following policies (no phone, no disruption, no sleeping, etc) you will earn 1/10 of a point.
+At the end of the semester, I will add those points to your lowest test grade prior to the final exam - #3 If you have an "A" in the class BEFORE taking the Final Exam, you will not need to take the Final Exam.
 I would really hate for you to mess-up and lose that "A".
 Yes, your extra credit work can contribute to that "A"!!